-Programs of research are carried out in support of these services, often in co-operation with other institutions concerned with atmospheric science, including universities, the CSIRO and the Australian Numerical Meteorology Research Centre.
+Programs of research are carried out in support of these services, often in co-operation with other institutions concerned with atmospheric science, including universities and the CSIRO.
 Major research topics include numerical modelling techniques for predicting atmospheric behaviour, better use of data derived from satellites, tropical cyclones and cold fronts.